MightyPirates/TIS-3D/common/src/main/resources/assets/tis3d/doc/en_us/item/execution_module.md

 `DIV 2` Divides the value of `ACC` by two.
 `DIV LEFT` Reads a value from the left port, then divides `ACC` by it.

+`MOD <SRC>`
+Reads a value from the specified target `SRC` and performs a modulo operation with `ACC`, then writes the result of the operation back to `ACC`.
+Note that modulo zero will lead to the system entering an error state and resetting itself.
+Example:
+`MOD 2` Performs `ACC` modulo 2, i.e. the remainder of `ACC` divided by 2.
+`MOD LEFT` Reads a value from the left port, then performs the modulo of `ACC` by it.

 `NEG`
 Negates the current value of `ACC` and stores the result in `ACC`.